konstalinkola/fotoflo/README.md

 - Protected pages under /dashboard

 ## Projects
-- Create at `/project/new` (name, branding, Drive folder ID)
+- Create at `/project/new` with:
-- Connect Google Drive: open `/api/projects/<projectId>/google/connect` to grant Drive read-only access.
-This stores a refresh token on the project.
+  - Name, branding
+  - Storage bucket (e.g. `photos`)
+  - Storage prefix (e.g. `project_123/`)
+- Upload photos into that bucket path.
+The newest file becomes the QR target.

 ## Public QR
-- Public page at `/public/<projectId>` polls `/api/projects/<projectId>/latest` for the latest image URL.
+- Public page at `/public/<projectId>` polls `/api/projects/<projectId>/latest` and returns a signed URL (1h) for the newest file in the configured bucket/prefix.

 ## Notes
-- Replace demo placeholder image by connecting Google Drive and providing a valid folder ID.
-The API route will use the refresh token to list files and return the newest image link.
+- If your bucket is public, you can serve public URLs instead of signed URLs.
+- For automated uploads, you can use tools like `rclone` to sync a local folder to your Supabase bucket path.